-These Chicken Tinga Enchiladas with Salsa Verde are made with shredded chicken, tomatillos, serrano peppers, poblano peppers, and cilantro.
+These Chicken Tinga Enchiladas with Sour Cream Sauce are made with shredded chicken, enchilada sauce, sour cream sauce, corn tortillas and baked to perfection.

 This is one of my mother's speciality dishes.
-Finally, after a long quarantine I managed to come to Florida to spend time with my parents and cook with my mom!
-So OBVIOUSLY we HAD to make them.
+I loved coming down to Florida to spend time with my family and making this dish.

 When my American friends think tinga and they think of a meat they put on their chipotle bowl.
 While this is true, in Mexico, tinga usually is a meat topping on a taco, enchiladas and tamales.
 Other types of tinga are pork or beef tinga.
 Using this tinga for these chicken enchildadas is to die for and you wont regret it.